Find the villains, protect your revenue.

 It's been sitting in the deliverables section since you arrived.
 You read it.
 You understood it.
 You moved on.

-That's exactly how hard it is to spot the user you didn't design for.
-They're already in your product, the question is whether you find them first, or they find your intended users.
+That's exactly how hard it is to spot the user you didn't design for, they're already in your product.
+The question now is whether you find them first, or they find your revenue.